 Periodically, topics not included in the regular curriculum will be offered.
 Subjects will generally reflect a narrow focus and specific interests of the faculty.
 Lower division special topics will carry the number 139 and 239 while upper division offerings will be numbered 339 and 439.
 If a special topics course is to be offered a third time, it must be approved for regular listing in the catalog.

 Departments are grouped into three divisions to facilitate integration of the various disciplines into a liberal arts curriculum, to provide a forum for faculty discussion of common programs and interests, and to assist in the planning of interdisciplinary academic programs.

-Division of Mathematics, Science, and Physical Education
+Division of Mathematics, Science, and Health

 Division of History and Social Sciences